Malala Yousafzai

 Jessica Barbon

-Inspired by Pakistan’s colorful truck art – usually featuring a saint surrounded by florals, flourishes, and symbols that represent their life story – this piece showcases facets of Malala's journey in a single tile: the beautiful mountains from her homeland, Swat Valley; her childhood pet chicken, taken from her in a Taliban attack; a blue school uniform dress, which she stopped wearing in order to continue her education without being caught; and most importantly her books – the reason behind her many accomplishments.
+Pakistan’s colorful truck art usually features a saint surrounded by flowers, flourishes, and symbols that represent their life story.
+This piece showcases facets of Malala’s journey: the beautiful mountains from Swat Valley, her childhood pet chicken, a blue school uniform dress, and, most importantly, her books.

 Pakistan